Ford CEO Jim Farley drove Chinese pickup trucks for three days and admitted they are more competitive than he would like

 Emma Matthews

-When Ford CEO Jim Farley spent three days driving Chinese hybrid pickup trucks, he came to one unavoidable conclusion – these aren’t to be underestimated.
+While it might seem like professional disloyalty, when Ford CEO Jim Farley spent three days driving Chinese hybrid pickup trucks, he came to one unavoidable conclusion – and they aren’t to be underestimated.

 But this was no mere PR exercise.

-He had some honest thoughts about the cars, which he shared with the media.
+He had some honest thoughts about the cars, which he shared publicly, and those thoughts can tell us a lot about the future of cars – keep scrolling to find out his unique POV.

 Click the star icon next to supercarblondie.com in Google Search to stay ahead of the curve on the latest and greatest supercars, hypercars, and ground-breaking technology

-There’s been a lot of talk in recent years about cars coming out of China, as Western companies find themselves pondering whether they need to up their game.
+There’s been a lot of talk in recent years about cars coming out of China, as Western companies find themselves pondering whether they need to up their game – keep reading to find out what surprised the automotive SEO.

 Importing a Chinese EV into the US is notoriously difficult, but there’s no guarantee that it can be delayed forever.